oz123/awesome-c/README.md

 ## Source Code Collections ##

-This contains collections of small source code.
+Collections of small source code.
 If you want something big and integrated, check the Frameworks section.

 * [CCAN][103] - Modelled after Perl's CPAN, this is a big collection of code that does stuff.
 The full list is [here][104].
 Various licenses, all